aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 - Clean up and delete unused code
 - Delete API layer, we don't like this anyways since it's not type safe
 - Fullscreen: Review diffs
-- Less boilerplate, cleaner code, no flickering pending states, error boundaries, and loading states, everything is type safe by default and automatically serialized
+- Less boilerplate, cleaner code, no flickering pending states, error boundaries, and loading states.
+We dont have to use useState and useEffect for everything!
+- Everything is type safe by default and automatically serialized
+- Additions to our toolkit
 - In many cases we can now survive without React Query, tRPC, React Hook Form, but we can also use them if we want to
-- Additions to our toolkit